 Tomography for Scientific Advancement symposium (ToScA)

-The fourth annual ToScA symposium will take place on 6-7 September 2016.
-The deadline for registration is 26 August 2016.
+The fourth annual ToScA symposium took place on 6-7 September 2016.

 The Tomography for Scientific Advancement symposium (ToScA) is an annual international conference addressing topics such as tissue imaging, understanding materials in 3D, advances in hardware and software and potential applications in tomography.

-ToScA also feature keynote speakers, student talks, student poster presentations and an image competition.
+ToScA also features keynote speakers, student talks, student poster presentations and an image competition.

 The event provides opportunities for open discussions and networking with researchers and commercial representatives.
 It is the perfect platform for initiating collaborations.